 The fenced area is designed for the use of preschool-aged children and includes swings, a sandpit and a `Wendy house’ and provides a safe secure area where small children can play and parents can relax.
-The eye catching wooden climbing frame suitable for older children has been possible due to a substantial National Lottery Fund grant in 2011.
+The eye-catching wooden climbing frame suitable for older children has been possible due to a substantial proportion of funds raised from the annual Classic Car Shows, a generous donation from the Kitt Will Trust, and funding from the parish council.
+A group of parents has headed the project to choose and install new equipment, in several further stages.
 The central area with its small walls and picnic bench makes a popular picnic area.

 A third play park is situated below Icy Park and provides a range of equipment for younger children.
 This is owned by SHDC, and in 2019 was granted £1500.00 for refurbishment and updating of the equipment

 This woodland area is part of our old Glebe lands, and has been planted up in recent years with ornamental and fruit trees.
 A path from Jubilee St car park winds up the hill to the houses above, and several benches provide good views over the village.

 The Rectory Lawn lies at the northern end of the village behind the village Hall, it is a pleasant gently sloping area of grass, planted with specimen trees.
 This area is leased by the parish from the Diocese of Exeter and was formerly part of the rectory garden.
 Parsons Brook runs along the lower border of the lawn separating it from the village Hall.
 The brook here is easily accessible and children enjoy leaping across it or looking for small fish.
 The lawn is often used for events including the annual church fete.

 A hard tennis court was constructed in 1984 at the southern edge of the lawn.